Measure and Analyze

 The Photo Inspector also provides a set of drawing and measurement tools to mark areas and locations on the model with inspection points, polylines, or polygons.

 To perform photo inspections, the Photo Inspector tool requires access to the PhotoMesh 3D model output (3DML) and the photos layer generated by PhotoMesh's aerotriangulation process.
-The tool also needs access to the folder or server containing the original photos used by PhotoMesh.
+The tool also needs access to the folder or server containing the original photos (AT Calculated Photos) used by PhotoMesh.

 To inspect your model: